kodecocodes/Intermediate_SourceControl_Challenge/README.md

 # Intermediate source control in Xcode 5
-## Sample Project - ControllingSource
+## Challenges - ControllingSource
 -------------------------------------
-This is the sample project for the __Intermediate source control in Xcode 5__ chapter from iOS 7 by Tutorials, available at [Ray Wenderlich](http://www.raywenderlich.com/).
+This is the final project, with the challenges included, for the __Intermediate source control in Xcode 5__ chapter from iOS 7 by Tutorials, available at [Ray Wenderlich](http://www.raywenderlich.com/).

+### Congratulations on making it to the end of the chapter and doing all of the challenges and please visit the website for the latest iOS tutorials and training.
+Thank you for your support!